openastro/sml/README.md

   - [CATCH](https://www.github.com/philsquared/Catch)
   - [Eigen](http://eigen.tuxfamily.org/) (optional)

-These dependencies will be downloaded and configured automatically if they are not already present locally (requires an internet connection).
+These dependencies will be downloaded and configured automagically if not already present locally (requires an internet connection).

 Installation
 ------